ankita-shingala/ab-v1/README.md

 ## What technologies are used for this project?

-This project is built with:
+This project is built with .

 - Vite
 - TypeScript